Industry Guides12 min read17 April 2026

 • All employees trained on workplace safety basics

-• Fire evacuation procedure communicated to all staff
+• Fire evacuation procedure communicated

 • Person responsible for safety identified